 Calendars don’t have to stand alone.
 You can connect them up with other platforms like a chat app or content management system (CMS).

-Say you’re a marketer who keeps to a strict content marketing schedule.
+Say you’re a marketer who keeps to a proactive content marketing strategy.
 Integrating your calendar with your CMS or social media scheduling app can be a lifesaver.
 It ensures that you don’t double-book your content assignments with other meetings and commitments.
 And it keeps you on track with your content operation.

 Ultimately, the best calendar management resource you can learn from is, well, yourself.
 You know best what you need to plan a successful day, week, or month.
 And you have the power to learn from your successes and mistakes -- and optimize going forward.